Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Discussion and Conclusions

 More fundamentally, the Brunt-V\"ais\"al\"a frequency is the limiting frequency of linear internal gravity waves (which have frequency $\omega_{\rm gw}^2=k^2_h N^2/|k^2|$ where $k_h$ is the component of the wavenumber orthogonal to the gravity gradient), so real $N$ translates into linear stability of the atmosphere.
 However, if an external turbulent driving force is larger than the buoyant restoring force then it can overcome the stable equilibrium and induce mixing.

 This paradigm experiences a fundamental change in the weakly collisional, magnetized plasma of a galaxy cluster because it changes the response of the plasma to perturbations.
 Provided there is a radial temperature gradient, $\partial T_e / \partial r \ne 0$, anisotropic thermal conduction along the mean magnetic field causes the ICM to be almost always buoyantly unstable regardless of the sign of the temperature and entropy gradients.
 If $\partial T_e / \partial r > 0$ (which applies to the central cooling regions in cool core clusters) the ICM is unstable to the heat-flux-driven buoyancy instability \citep[HBI,][]{Quataert08} provided that there are regions where the magnetic field is mostly radially aligned.
 If $\partial T_e / \partial r < 0$ (which applies to all clusters on large scales and is a consequence of hydrostatic rearrangement in the presence of the universal dark matter potential) the ICM is unstable to the magneto-thermal instability \citep[MTI,][]{Balbus00} provided that there are regions where the magnetic field is mostly horizontally aligned.
-When field geometries are choosen such as to stabilize the HBI/MTI, we find that the system is still subject to related overstabilities \citep{Balbus10}.
+Using a linear stability analysis \citep{Kunz2011} and non-linear simulations \citep{Kunz2012} it was shown that anisotropic viscosity (i.e., Braginskii pressure anisotropy) effects the MTI and HBI growth rates by stifling the convergence/divergence of magnetic field lines, but cannot suppress it.
+When field geometries are choosen such as to stabilize the HBI/MTI, the system is still subject to related overstabilities \citep{Balbus10}.
 In consequence, any perturbation will be convectively unstable and cause instant mixing of the thermal plasma because it lacks a restoring force that provides an energy penalty \citep{Sharma09} which facilitates advection and turbulent mixing of AGN injected energy \citep{Kannan17}.
 In the saturated state of these anisotropic transport instabilities, the buoyant restoring force is altered to $|F_\mathrm{cond}|\sim \rho g (\partial\ln T_e/\partial r)\delta r$, and replaces the restoring force of Eq.~\eqref{eq:F_adiab} that is based on the classic Schwarzschild criterion \citep{Sharma09}.